msweeney27j/-megr2157-portfolio/docs/assignments/A04/index.md

 ![Gear motor dimensions from Appendix A](Appendixa.png)

 ### Feature 1 Analysis
 Feature 1 was modeled as a cantilever beam that supports the motor.
-The loading was represented by the applied bending moment show in in Appendix B. The feature was analyzed for both bending stress and maximum deflection to find the required cross-sectional area.
+The loading was represented by the applied bending moment shown in in Appendix B. The feature was analyzed for both bending stress and maximum deflection to find the required cross-sectional area.

 ![Motor mount feature definitions and loading from Appendix B](AppendixB.png)